Take a look at some of the oldest companies in the UK.

 In 2004, Simon Agace stepped aside and let his son Dominic take over.
 By then, Winkworth had over 25 franchised offices.

-A little-known fact about Winkworth is that it was the first estate agency to be franchised in the UK.
+A little-known fact about Winkworth is that it was the first estate agency to get franchised in the UK.

 At the time of writing, Winkworth has over 91 franchised offices in Britain, France, Portugal, and Spain.